Deutsche Annington to raise capital for Suedewo takeover

 Annington will offer new shares at 20.90 euros each to existing shareholders in a ratio of 3 new shares for every 10 owned, compared with the closing price of 27.76 euros per share on Friday.

-The acquisition comprises a purchase price of about 1.1 billion euros, with an additional assumption of financial liabilities totaling about 0.8 billion euros, the company said.
+The acquisition comprises a purchase price of about 1.1 billion euros, with an additional assumption of financial liabilities totalling about 0.8 billion euros, the company said.

 J.P.
 Morgan and other investment banks will underwrite the capital increase, the company said.
 The subscription period is expected to begin on June 17 and end on June 30, it added.